-- 45. The FSCS is the UK's compensation scheme when a protected regulated firm is unable, or likely to be unable, to pay claims against it.
-Broadly speaking, the FSCS covers deposits, dormant accounts, insurance provision and distribution, investment business, home finance advice and debt management business. - 46.
-The PRA makes the rules governing the compensation scheme relating to claims for a deposit, under a contract or insurance or in respect of Lloyd's managing agents.
+- 46. The FSCS is the UK's compensation scheme when a protected regulated firm is unable, or likely to be unable, to pay claims against it, including where applicable, redress claims.
+Broadly speaking, the FSCS covers deposits, insurance provision and distribution, investment business, home finance advice, debt management business and funeral plans. - 47.
+The PRA makes the rules governing the compensation scheme relating to claims for a deposit, under a contract of insurance or in respect of Lloyd's managing agents.
 The PRA's rules are in the Depositor Protection and Policyholder Protection parts of its Rulebook.
 The FCA makes the rules so far as other claims are concerned.
-The FCA's rules are in the COMP section of the FCA Handbook. - 47.
+The FCA's rules are in the COMP section of the FCA Handbook.
+Firms are required to deal with the FSCS in an open, cooperative and timely way. - 48.
 If the conditions for FSCS payment are met, the FSCS can pay this amount generally up to £85,000 per eligible person per firm to customers that meet the FSCS's eligibility criteria and who have a valid claim.
 For general insurance firms and intermediaries, there is a limit of 90% of the value of the insurance claim and in some cases 100% of the claim.
-The limits on the maximum compensation sums payable by the FSCS for protected claims are set out at COMP 10.2.3R. - 48.
-Upon payment of compensation, the FSCS takes a full assignment of the customer's rights and would normally seek to recover the full amount of the customer's claim (i.e. FSCS's recoveries are not limited to the amount of compensation paid where the customer's loss exceeds what FSCS can pay under its compensation limits).
-The FSCS will, where appropriate, pay any 'distribution of surplus' funds back to the customer. - 49.
-The FSCS ranks as an unsecured, ordinary creditor for FCA-related FSCS claims, subject to the following exceptions: in the case of deposits the FSCS's claim has a 'super-preferred' status; in the case of direct insurance claims the FSCS has a priority status within the class of unsecured creditors. - 50.
-If FSCS compensation is available for clients, an IP should engage with the FSCS at the start of an insolvency process and, if possible, prior to appointment, to issue initial communications and to work with the FSCS so that they may declare the firm to be in 'default'.
-An IP should also engage with the FSCS to agree what information the FSCS will need regarding the firms' records and operations, and to agree how to provide this.
-A suitable approach to enable the FSCS to validate eligibility and process claims for compensation should be agreed.
-As the FSCS will likely continue to receive claims after the IP's appointment ends, suitable
+The limits on the maximum compensation sums payable by the FSCS for protected claims are set out at COMP 10.2.3R.